 The European Payments Council (EPC) is dedicated to fostering safe, reliable, efficient, convenient, economically balanced, and sustainable payments.
 One of the key elements in payment systems is stakeholder trust.
 Hence, ensuring the security of end users and scheme participants stands as the EPC's foremost priority.

-The PSFPWG works under the control of the Payment Scheme Management Board (PSMB) and its activities are centred around operational payment fraud prevention in the context of the EPC-managed SEPA payment schemes, taking into account Eurosystem oversight requirements.
-The group focuses on fraud data collection and analysis, prevention measures, and information sharing.
+For this purpose, the FRIDA TF will define an approach ensuring interoperability between different existing fraud information exchange schemes, solutions and platforms operated by national PSP communities. - Contribute to operational payment fraud prevention in the context of the EPC-managed SEPA payment schemes.
+For this objective, the group focuses on fraud data collection and analysis, prevention measures, and information sharing.
 Furthermore, the group assesses the change requests to rulebooks (or changes to other related documents) from a fraud prevention perspective.

-Upon the proposal of the PSFPWG, in April 2022 the EPC launched a SEPA-wide platform for fraud information sharing between PSPs named the ‘Malware Information Sharing Platform’ (MISP).
 The EPC encourages all scheme participants to adhere to the EPC MISP instance to support the entire SEPA payment industry in preventing and combating payment fraud.
 EPC scheme participants interested to join the EPC MISP, are invited to send a request through the website’s contact form.

 Given its critical and transversal nature, payment security is firmly within the scope of the EPC in its role as a scheme manager, with "security by design" as a fundamental guiding principle.